raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 --- /hint ---
 --- /hints ---

-3) On any event, make your LED blink on and off repeatedly
+3) Make your LED turn on and off as long as your program runs.

 --- hints ---
 --- hint ---